 - You already have everything you need.
 The tools you already use every day can help you better understand your target audience.

 - Defining your hotel target markets make marketing and sales easier.
 Stop spinning your wheels with broad campaigns and start becoming hyper aware of who each piece of content is really for.
 You’ll see better results faster with this method.

 No matter how you define your target market, make sure you have access to all the data you need.
+Be sure to check out Social Tables Group Business Manager which can provide these critical insights.
 The more detailed, the better.
 With the right information, you really can’t go wrong!
 After you know who to target, get started with 25 of the most powerful hotel marketing ideas to book more events.